 We earn interest income from margin financing and securities borrowing and lending activities we provided to our consolidated account customers for trading purposes.
-In 2020, 2021 and 2022, the average annualized rate of our margin financing and our securities borrowing and lending activities provided by us to the consolidated account customers on our platform was 8.98%, 5.97% and 6.86%, respectively.
-The increase between 2021 and 2022 was primarily due to the increasing federal benchmark rate in 2022.
+In 2021, 2022 and 2023, the average annualized rate of our margin financing and our securities borrowing and lending activities provided by us to the consolidated account customers on our platform was 5.97%, 6.86% and 8.16%, respectively.
+The increase of interest income in 2023 compared with 2022 was primarily due to the increasing federal benchmark rates in 2023.